4 Geometry operations

 us_states_simp2 = topo.toposimplify(100000).to_gdf()

-Figure 4.2 demonstrates the two simplification methods applied to us_states9311.
+Figure 4.2 compares the original input polygons and two simplification methods applied to us_states9311.

 us_states9311.plot(color='lightgrey', edgecolor='black');